Ankle Ligament and Cartilage Surgery in Singapore

 • Pain and/or difficulty putting weight on your ankle

-Depending on the severity of your torn ligament, you might need ankle ligament reconstruction surgery to restore the stability in your ankle.
+Depending on the severity of your torn ligament, you might need ankle ligament reconstruction surgery to restore the stability of your ankle.

 2Can you walk with a torn ligament?